2026 optional key stage 1 tests guidance

 Paper 1: arithmetic consists of a single test paper and takes approximately 20 minutes.

 Paper 2: reasoning consists of a single test paper and takes approximately 35 minutes.
-The paper includes a practice question and 5 aural questions.
-After the aural questions, the time allowed for the remainder of the paper should be approximately 30 minutes.
+This paper includes an aural practice question and 5 aural questions.
+After the aural questions, the remainder of the paper should take approximately 30 minutes.

 English grammar, punctuation and spelling test